-These approaches, while offering a superficial semblance of personality, suffer from critical limitations.
+These approaches offer a superficial semblance of personality but suffer from critical limitations.
 Relying on stereotypes underlying traits (e.g., naive) or roles (e.g., policing officer) does not provide the precise control necessary for rigorous social and behavioral research and does not reflect the continuity and complexity inherent in human personalities \parencite{cummings_introduction_2019}.